Celiac Disease in Children

 Duke Health offers locations throughout the Triangle.
 Find one near you.

-Celiac disease can sometimes be difficult to diagnose.
-Some people may have a mild sensitivity to gluten.
+Celiac disease is difficult to diagnose.
+In some people, gluten causes a mild sensitivity.
 In others, gluten kicks off an autoimmune response.
-Our celiac disease experts meet with you and your child to determine the cause of their symptoms and to make a diagnosis.
+Our celiac disease experts meet with you and your child to determine what the cause of his/her symptoms and to make a diagnosis.

 Family History

 Your doctor will talk with you about your child’s medical history.
-A family history of celiac disease increases the chance your child will have it.
-Children with an autoimmune or genetic disorder, such as diabetes or a thyroid condition, are at risk for celiac disease.
+Children with another autoimmune or genetic disorder, such as diabetes or a thyroid problem, are at risk for celiac disease.
+A family history of celiac disease increases the chance of diagnosis.

 Physical Exam

 Your doctor will perform a physical exam to check your child’s health, including weight and developmental stage.
-The chronic fatigue, diarrhea, and malnutrition that come with celiac disease can slow a child’s growth.
-The doctor may also check your child’s skin for signs of an itchy rash on their bottom, elbows, or knees.
+The chronic fatigue, diarrhea and malnutrition of celiac disease can slow a child’s growth.
+The doctor may also check your child’s skin for signs of an itchy skin rash on their bottom, elbows or knees.

 Blood Tests

-A simple blood test checks for certain antibodies that can signal celiac disease.
-This test should be done when your child is eating a normal diet.
+A blood sample checks for certain antibodies that can signal celiac disease.

 Endoscopy

-A small flexible tube with a camera at the end allows your child’s doctor to view the inside of their small intestine.
-This test lets the doctor look for damage and take small tissue samples to check under a microscope for signs of celiac disease.
+A small flexible tube with a camera at the end allows your child’s doctor to view the inside the small intestine.
+This test lets the doctor check the villi for any damage and take small tissue samples to check under a microscope for signs of celiac disease.

 toy phone